claus-e-andersen/clanTools/README.md

-(2) Then get the clanTools package from githib:
+(2) Then get the clanTools package from github:

 install_github("clanTools","claus-e-andersen")